Join the Verbate community to learn and grow alongside leaders from other non-profit and community organizations.

 A few things to keep in mind:

-Communication: Slack & Teams are great for day to day communication, and an intranet often is great to lay out high level goals.
+Slack & Teams are great for day to day communication, and an intranet often is great to lay out high level goals.
 Make sure your team is aligned on what’s used for what and where.

-Central Place to Access Information: For ERGs to fundamentally deliver on their goal to foster belonging and inclusivity, your systems should be accessible to all who want to participate.
+For ERGs to fundamentally deliver on their goal to foster belonging and inclusivity, your systems should be accessible to all who want to participate.
 For example, if an amazing product & engineering leader built a stellar Asana or Jira board to organize ERG efforts - but only part of the company has seats on those programs, that makes it really difficult for people to feel universally included.
 This also tends makes transitioning these systems between ERG leaders really painful if someone leaves or naturally needs to hand off the reigns to the next leader.

-Historical Context: The key to maintaining your momentum as an ERG is capturing & building institutional knowledge throughout time.
+The key to maintaining your momentum as an ERG is capturing & building institutional knowledge throughout time.
 For example, what events went well, what initiatives were accomplished, challenges you encountered, how you tackled them etc. We often hear that most of that knowledge lived in someone’s brain and when they left, so much of that knowledge left with them.

 As your group grows its important to formalize those guidelines for engagement.